hdc-arizona/traveler-tree/README.md

 127.0.0.1 - - [29/Jun/2018 16:16:45] "GET /codeview HTTP/1.1" 200 -
 127.0.0.1 - - [29/Jun/2018 16:16:45] "GET /codeview HTTP/1.1" 200 -
 ```
-and see the tree at http://0.0.0.0:8001/.
+and see the tree by clicking `Reingold-Tilford tree` at the top of the page at http://0.0.0.0:8001/.

 # Known issues
-In this version of Indented Rectangles tree (), collapsing nodes via clicking does not work (likely linked to coloring issues).